SaferSeafood/Models/code/README.md

 **feature_selection.Rmd**

 To add to the machine learning process, the projpred package was used to understand whether all predictors in the final model were useful and the model was not overfitted.
-The results of this process suggested that the interacting variables may be slightly less important for the model and lead to potential overfitting.
-To double check these results, the interacting variables were removed from the tidymodels workflow to determine whether the model performs better without these variables.
-However, the model with all predictors present had a higher predictive power than the new model without interacting predictors, based on the R2 value, further confirming the decision of using the client’s original model formula.
+The results of this process suggested that the all the variables were useful for the model, so the original model formula was kept.

+all files have been knitted to html to easily access results and workflow.

 ## Structure
 The structure of this folder is as follows